 Dr. Ratti Handa offers dental crowns to patients in Acton, MA.
-Patients with discolored, cracked, and broken teeth that still have the tooth root intact can receive dental crowns.
-In addition, patients with missing teeth may also receive dental implants, dentures, or dental bridges that can be covered and protected with dental crowns.
+Patients with discolored, cracked, and broken teeth that still have the tooth root intact can receive a dental crown.
+Dental crowns are a type of restoration that fits over a tooth to restore it after a dental trauma or an infection.
+In addition, patients with missing teeth may also receive dental implants, dentures, or dental bridges with dental crowns.

 Restorative dental treatment may be needed for patients with tooth decay, but they can receive dental crowns after the infection is removed.

 A crown procedure usually requires two appointments.
 During your first appointment with Dr. Handa, she will take several dental molds of teeth to create your custom porcelain crown.
 This mold will also be used to create a temporary crown that will protect your tooth while your final crown is fabricated by a dental laboratory.

 The dentist will then send the impressions to the lab so they can match them with your natural teeth color.
 During your second appointment, the temporary crown will be removed, your tooth will be thoroughly cleaned, and your new crown will be secured.

 We also offer CEREC® Same-day Crowns.
 Using 3-D technology, our dentists can fabricate a dental crown using a computer.
 This eliminates the need for a temporary crown or secondary appointment.
 Dental crowns can last patients for up to 30 years.